Rich, golden homemade chicken broth made with a whole chicken, vegetables, and aromatics.

 3-4whole cloves (optional)

+Be generous with the herbs as there is a lot of water to infuse with flavor.
 If using fresh herbs add them loose or make a bouquet with unwaxed kitchen string and cheesecloth.
 Dried herbs work great in a long simmered pot.
 Ground or powdered herbs will muddy the broth and are not recommended.*

-4-5sprigs fresh thymeor 1 tablespoon dried
+4-6sprigs fresh thymeor 1 tablespoon dried

-1-2sprigs fresh rosemaryor about 1 teaspoon dried
+3sprigs fresh rosemaryor about 2 teaspoons dried

 Instructions